 Owning a restaurant is a dream for many people, and not just those working in the catering industry.
-Read on to find out everything you need to know about how to buy a restaurant, from starting your search through to signing the contact.
+Read on to find out everything you need to know about how to buy a restaurant, from starting your search through to signing the contract.

-1. Decide on a budget
+1. Decide on a Budget

 The first thing to consider when buying a restaurant is how much money you have to spend.
 Do you have a lump sum, or will you need financing?
 Will you want a handover period where the owner works with you, or will you want to take over and run the restaurant straight away?
 Working out the intricacies of your budget, and what you expect to get for it, will help you in your search.

 2. Think About the Restaurant You Want to Own

 The restaurant market is incredibly diverse, with many different types of restaurant available.
 Do you want to run a themed restaurant, a bustling city-centre affair, or a seaside venue?
 Each will have its own pros and cons, and each a unique set of circumstances to consider.

 There are thousands of restaurants for lease and sale up and down the UK, and picking just a handful to enquire about can be tough.
 At this stage, it’s important to keep a couple of businesses in mind and keep your options open.

 If you’d like to see what the restaurant is like before arranging a viewing with the owner, you could visit the business as a diner and get a feel for what it’s like.
 Going to eat at the restaurant before enquiring further about a viewing will give you an insight into how the staff are, what the business is like for a customer and whether there’s anything that could potentially put people off.
 Alternatively, you could arrange a viewing with the owner straight away, and they’ll be able to show you the property and answer any questions you might have.